topquark22/morseR24/README.md

 The speed (dot length in ms) and pause (time between outputs of the entire text) can be changed using the following commands, for example:

-- ** *speed 100**
+- *speed 100
-- ** *pause 3000**
+- *pause 3000

-Issuing one of these commands will interrupt and restart the broadcast in progress.
+The command will be transmitted to the slave.
+Issuing one of these commands will interrupt and restart any broadcast in progress.

 ### Slave (receiver) mode

 For slave mode, wire pin D8 to ground.

-The serial monitor will display the characters as they are transmitted.
+The serial monitor will display the characters as they are transmitted, as well as any speed and pause timing changes.

 ## Error conditions